TheItaliann/SmartCity/README.md

-# Smart City Projekt - City Bot
+# Smart City Project - City Bot

-## Projektbeschreibung
+## Project Description
-Dieses Projekt ist eine Simulation einer Smart City mit einem autonomen Fahrzeug (City Bot), das mithilfe eines Raspberry Pi 4B gesteuert wird.
-Das Fahrzeug verfügt über eine Kamera zur Linienerkennung und navigiert durch eine Stadt, die aktuell eine Größe von 4x4 hat, später jedoch auf 8x8 erweitert werden soll.
-Zusätzlich gibt es ein Ampelsystem sowie eine digitale Karte zur Positionssteuerung des Fahrzeugs.
+This project is a simulation of a Smart City featuring an autonomous vehicle (City Bot) controlled by a Raspberry Pi 4B.
+The vehicle is equipped with a camera for line detection and navigates through a city currently sized 4x4, with plans to expand to 8x8 in the future.
+Additionally, the system includes traffic lights and a digital map for vehicle positioning control.

-## Hauptkomponenten
+## Main Components
-- **City Bot**: Ein zweirädriges Fahrzeug mit einer Kamera zur Linienerkennung.
+- **City Bot**: A two-wheeled vehicle with a camera for line detection.
-- **Raspberry Pi 4B**: Steuereinheit für das Fahrzeug.
+- **Raspberry Pi 4B**: The control unit for the vehicle.
-- **Kamera**: Erfasst die Umgebung und unterstützt die Linienverfolgung.
+- **Camera**: Captures the environment and aids in line tracking.
-- **Kameraüberwachung**: Auf jedem 4x4-Feld befindet sich eine Kamera, die Bilder an einen zentralen Server streamt.
+- **Camera Surveillance**: Each 4x4 field contains a camera that streams images to a central server.
-- **KI-Erkennung**: Eine YOLOv11/Ultralytics-KI erkennt das Fahrzeug auf den gestreamten Bildern mit einem eigens trainierten Modell.
+- **AI Recognition**: A YOLOv11/Ultralytics AI detects the vehicle in streamed images using a custom-trained model.
-- **Digitale Karte**: Ermöglicht die Navigation des Fahrzeugs zu einer bestimmten Position.
+- **Digital Map**: Allows the vehicle to navigate to a specified position.
-- **Ampelsystem**: Die Ampeln senden ihren Status (Grün/Rot), sodass das Fahrzeug entsprechend reagiert.
+- **Traffic Light System**: Traffic lights transmit their status (Green/Red), enabling the vehicle to respond accordingly.
-- **Live-Streaming**: Die Kamerastreams können über einen Webbrowser unter der IP-Adresse und Port 5000 betrachtet werden.
+- **Live Streaming**: Camera streams can be viewed in a web browser via the IP address and port 5000.

-## Geplante Erweiterungen
+## Planned Enhancements
-- Erweiterung der Stadtgröße auf 8x8.
+- Expansion of the city size to 8x8.
-- Verbesserte Objekterkennung und KI-Modelle zur präziseren Fahrzeugerkennung.
+- Improved object recognition and AI models for more accurate vehicle detection.
-- Ausbau des Ampelsystems für eine realistischere Verkehrssteuerung.
+- Extension of the traffic light system for more realistic traffic control.

-## Installation & Nutzung
+## Installation & Usage
-1. Raspberry Pi 4B mit dem City Bot verbinden und Software installieren.
+1. Connect the Raspberry Pi 4B to the City Bot and install the software.
-2. Kameras an den 4x4-Feldern platzieren und mit dem Server verbinden.
+2. Place cameras on the 4x4 fields and connect them to the server.
-3. KI-Modell trainieren und auf den Server hochladen.
+3. Train the AI model and upload it to the server.
-4. Ampelsystem mit den jeweiligen Steuerungseinheiten verbinden.
+4. Connect the traffic light system to the respective control units.
-5. Digitale Karte nutzen, um das Fahrzeug zu steuern.
+5. Use the digital map to control the vehicle.
-6. Live-Streams über den Webbrowser unter `<IP-Adresse>:5000` abrufen.
+6. Access live streams via a web browser at `<IP-Address>:5000`.

-## Technologien & Werkzeuge
+## Technologies & Tools
-- **Hardware**: Raspberry Pi 4B, Kamera, Motoren, Sensoren
+- **Hardware**: Raspberry Pi 4B, Camera, Motors, Sensors
 - **Software**: Python, OpenCV, Flask, YOLOv11/Ultralytics
-- **Netzwerk**: IP-basierte Kommunikation, Streaming-Server
+- **Networking**: IP-based communication, Streaming Server
-- **KI-Training**: Eigene Datensätze für die Fahrzeugerkennung
+- **AI Training**: Custom datasets for vehicle detection

-## Autoren
+## Authors
 - [Denis Möller](https://github.com/NinjaV2Kn)
 - [Emanuele Alejandro Ustica](https://github.com/TheItaliann)

-## Lizenz
+## License
-Dieses Projekt ist Open-Source und steht unter der MIT-Lizenz.
+This project is open-source and licensed under the MIT License.